tiaradwiputri/regressionmodels/quiz.md

 After building the model, go ahead and check model_step summary and answer the question below.

-**Question 4 : Based on the summary of our final model, which statement is incorrect?**
+4. Based on the summary of our final model, which statement is incorrect?
 - [ ] An increase of 1 of police_exp60 causes the value of crime_rate to increase by 10,265
 - [ ] An increase of 1 of unemploy_m24 causes the crime_rate to decrease by 6,087
 - [ ] An increase of 1 of mean_education causes the value of crime_rate to decrease by 18.01